timosalm/devx-container-platform-workshop/workshop/content/exercises/knative.md

-To deploy our application in a Kubernetes cluster with minimal configuration, we usually have to create a *Deployment*, and to expose it a *Service*, and an *Ingress* resource.
+To deploy our application in a Kubernetes cluster with minimal configuration, we usually have to create a *Deployment*, and expose it with a *Service*, and an *Ingress* resource.

 **Knative** simplifies deploying and operating microservices on Kubernetes.
 It provides a set of capabilities that enable developers to leverage the power of Kubernetes for **Serverless** use cases without first having to master the Kubernetes API.